 Several transformations are available.
 For example tra will move points in the direction of the vector dx, dy, dz onto elements or surfaces included in set2.
-Alternatively an offset could be specified as well, rot will move points around the axis defined by the points p1 and p2 or around the x,y,z axis onto elements or surfaces included in set2, rad will move points radial to the axis defined by the points p1 and p2 or radial to the x-, y- or z-axis onto elements or surfaces included in set2.
+Alternatively an offset could be specified as well, proj set 1 set 2 tra $0.\ 0.5\ 0.7$ rot will move points around the axis defined by the points p1 and p2 or around the x,y,z axis onto elements or surfaces included in set2, proj set1 set2 rot p0 px rad will move points radial to the axis defined by the points p1 and p2 or radial to the x-, y- or z-axis onto elements or surfaces included in set2.
 Alternatively a set of lines could be used instead of surfaces as the target-set.
-Then the geometry will be moved onto an imaginary rotational surface defined by these lines,
+Then the geometry will be moved onto an imaginary rotational surface defined by these lines, proj set1 set2 rad x nor will move points in a direction normal to the target surface onto surfaces included in set2.
+An offset might be specified: